TIPP Survey Results (2024)

 Lower-Right (LR): 4% disagreed with BOTH statements

-The Lower-Right is small (roughly 4%), yet traditionally deemed the “CENTER” where “moderate” elected Democrats and Republicans come together; it is often called the “Establishment” (or “Uniparty”) by the wings of both parties.
+The Lower-Right is small (around 4%) and traditionally seen as “centrist”; this is where “moderate” elected Democrats and Republicans often come together; it is also called the “Establishment” (or “Uniparty”) by the wings of both parties.

 The detail results are shown in this table: